 Or you can get to it from the “Table of Contents” page at the address listed below.

 This was a one-two punch orchestrated by the two to try and muddy my name and the legitimacy of my site.
 I rolled my eyes.
 How childish can these Garfreaks get?
-Very childish I would soon find out.
-Harris responded to Jarret with a comment about how horrible people are to steal things.
-Again, I would find out later that this type of misconception and the creation of false claims around ownership of public domain information (in this case, common historical data), images, and audio is a trait of Garfreaks like Harris who will go out of their way to harass the alleged (in their minds) “attackers” of their “ownership.”
+As noted, I would find out later that this type of misconception and the creation of false claims around ownership of public domain information (in this case, common historical data), images, and audio is a trait of Garfreaks like Harris who will go out of their way to harass the alleged (in their minds) “attackers” of their “ownership.”

 © 2017 Scott Brogan, The Judy Room & Judy Garland News & Events